-Before I go into what the different roles are, it is important to outline what all of these roles are pointed at.
+Before we go into what the different roles are, it is important to outline what all of these roles are pointed at.
 Revenue Operations’ whose purpose is to offer a seamless customer experience and to strengthen customer relationships.

-Revenue Operations is the department that sits behind the curtain and stitches together Marketing, Sales and Customer Success.
+Revenue Operations is the department that sits behind the curtain and stitches together Marketing, Sales, and Customer Success.
 The reason for it being so important is that it is the department that not only blends these departments together, but the outcome is to drive growth through operational efficiency.

 Use data to tell you where the gaps are.
-An audit of your profitable and not so profitable channels for demand generation, sales pipeline conversion rates, churn etc.
+An audit of your profitable and not so profitable channels for demand generation, sales pipeline conversion rates, churn etc.,

 What material can be produced to help the reps do their jobs better?
 Perhaps it being centralised and once updated by Marketing it propagates to the whole sales team.
 That’s cool and totally possible!